JekiTheMonkey/ekithemonkey.github.io/_posts/2023-09-23-Lyra-Seamless-Travel.md

 After realising the problem, it's important to think what we have to do to fix it.

-I like the original engine approach to pass the persistent data, so I followed that making a few modifications to how the `PC` and `PS` are created, creating more room for custom initialization prior to the registering `PC` and `PS` as game feature receivers.
+I like the original engine approach to pass the persistent data, so I followed that making a few modifications to how the `PC` and `PS` are created, creating more room for custom initialization prior to registering `PC` and `PS` as game feature receivers.

 ## Original player controller initialization